mitre-attack/attack-workbench-taxii-server/docs/USAGE.md

 `package.json` contains a number of scripts that can be used to perform recurring tasks.
 - `prebuild`: deletes the entire `dist/` directory if it exists.
 - `build`: transpiles the TypeScript code to JavaScript in the `dist/` directory.
-- `start`: starts the server.
+- `start`: starts the server in a single Node.js process.
+- `hydrate`: starts the TAXII collector process.
-- `start:prod`: starts the server with Swagger enabled.
+- `start:prod`: starts the server in a PM2 cluster.
+References [ecosystem.config.js](../ecosystem.config.js) for instructions.
 - `start:dev`: starts the server in "hot-reload" mode.
 Useful for development.
 - `test:e2e`: starts the end-to-end HTTP tests to ensure that all available TAXII endpoints are working as expected.
+Note that the E2E test suite requires a live, pre-populated database to run correctly.
 - `test`: executes a series of unit tests to ensure that all Nest.js components/modules are working as expected.

-Lastly, [run.sh](../run.sh) and [encode.js](../scripts/encodePem.js) are provided to simplify various aspects of the deployment process.
+A few additional scripts are provided to simplify various aspects of the deployment process:

+- [docker_build.sh](../scripts/docker_build.sh) is a simple wrapper script that makes it easier to [re]build the Docker image.

-`run.sh` is described in the [Build from source](../README.md#build-from-source) section of the root README file.
+- [run.sh](../run.sh) cleans, builds, and runs a containerized instance of the TAXII server.
+Details are described in the [Build from source](../README.md#build-from-source) section of the [README](../README.md) file.

-`encodePem.js` is described in the [HTTPS](#https-tls) section of this document.
+- [encode.js](../scripts/encodePem.js) is described in the [HTTPS](#https-tls) section of this document.